hatsumatsu/grrrrd/readme.md

-# Grrrrd
+# grrrrd
 ## Fluid CSS grid system

-Grrrrd is a partly fluid CSS grid system based on LESS, that can be configured by three LESS variables.
+Grrrrd is a partly fluid CSS grid system based on [LESS](http://lesscss.org/).

-Between `@breakpoint-fluid-lower` (default: 48em) and `@breakpoint-fluid-upper` (default: 64em) you get a fluid 12-column grid with a container width of 98%.
+Between `@breakpoint-fluid-lower` (default: 48em) and `@breakpoint-fluid-upper` (default: 64em) you get a fluid 12-column grid with a container width of 98% and a maximum width of `@breakpoint-fluid-upper`.

-`@gutter` (default: 1.66%) defines the margin between grid elements
+`@gutter` (% of container width, default 1.66%) defines the margin between grid elements.

-On screen widths smaller than `@breakpoint-fluid-upper` the grid linearizes and all items become full-width, except you define the smaller grid (see below).
+On screen widths smaller than `@breakpoint-fluid-lower` the grid linearizes and all items become full-width, except you define the smaller grid (see below).

 ### Widths
 `grid-container` – centered container element.